Hi Travel Junkies,

 Conveniently, my wife and I each had 55,132 Lufthansa miles in our respective accounts so we were able to book the business class flights with almost no points left over.
 The downside to these award tickets were the taxes and fees, which are incredibly steep even for a business class ticket.

 The damage came to $1,123.92 per ticket, which I paid with my Chase Sapphire Reserve® Card for the 3x points on travel and the complimentary trip delay insurance.
+Editor’s Note: this review was made when the CSR earned 3x points on travel which may not match current rates.
+Editor’s Note: this review was made when the CSR earned 3x points on travel which may not match current rates.
 Had my trip been delayed for 6+ hours, I could be reimbursed up to $500 for food, lodging, and other “reasonable” expenses to make the delay more comfortable.

 Immediately after booking, I logged into Lufthansa to select our seats for the Washington D.C. to Frankfurt leg of the itinerary.
 I was really hoping to sit in the upper deck cabin of the plane and was fortunate to find a number of options with two seats together.
 We ended up selecting seats 84A and 84C, which were right behind the emergency exit row.